home-assistant/home-assistant.io/source/_integrations/netatmo.markdown

 ## Light

-The `netatmo` light platform is consuming information provided by a [Outdoor](https://www.netatmo.com/en-gb/security/cam-outdoor) camera.
+The `netatmo` light platform is consuming information provided by a [Netatmo Smart Outdoor](https://www.netatmo.com/en-gb/security/cam-outdoor) camera and requires an active webhook.
 This integration allows you to turn on/off the flood lights.

 ## Sensor